liu00701/portfolio/README.md

 # Readbiboo

+Readiboo is a language learning app designed to help you master new languages by immersing you in engaging stories and meaningful content.
+Instead of memorizing vocabulary in isolation, you learn through context — making the process more natural, effective, and enjoyable.

-In this project, I started with a reference image and built the layout using HTML and Bootstrap, following the [Figma file](https://www.figma.com/proto/QJqd1vBz1HUrgMI8snnH83/liu_shuang_prototype?node-id=7-7&t=m0n51RSSKH5PRmLC-1) as a guide.
+This project is a product website that introduces the app and its key features.
+I began by referencing a design image and built the layout using HTML and Bootstrap, guided by the [Figma prototype](https://www.figma.com/proto/QJqd1vBz1HUrgMI8snnH83/liu_shuang_prototype?node-id=7-7&t=m0n51RSSKH5PRmLC-1).
 I then fine-tuned the CSS to ensure everything was responsive across different screen sizes.
 Along the way, I ran into a few challenges:

 ## Carousel Layout